 - Wear a surgical mask if you are sick.

 In other countries like America and Europe, handshakes and hugs are a very common way of greeting.
 Japanese, don’t use physical touch it is generally uncomfortable with such gestures from friends.
 People greet each other by an appropriate bowing.

-Most of the Japanese couples tend to avoid a public display of affection, holding hands, walking arm-in-arm or kissing on the streets.
+Most of the Japanese couples tend to avoid a public display of affection such as, holding hands, walking arm-in-arm, or kissing on the streets.
 So, don’t be surprised if you get a stare of disapproval from locals in case you do PDA (public display of affection).
 Take into consideration that this is not their thing, so avoid being touchy when you’re in Japan.

 Don’t Pour Your Own Drink

 In Japan, it’s not correct to pour your own drink, instead, you will let others do it for you, and you do it to everyone as well.
 Remember, if you pour someone’s drink you should use your both hands which considered a humble gesture.
 Remember, don’t forget to wait for the cheers (Kampai) before drinking.
 You must be careful also where you clink your glass.
 The position should be at a lower level when you do Kanpai with your boss.
 Considering the drinking rules will guide you on how to drink properly at a pub or bar in Japan.

 Not littering is a very noticeable manner of the Japanese.
 That is why you can see their streets are spotless even they don’t place many dustbins everywhere.
 Most of the Japanese take their rubbish until they can properly dispose of it.
 They practice segregation of waste in which people and businesses were obliged to do it.
 According to the Plastic Waste Management Institute, at 77%, Japan’s recycling rate is almost twice that of the UK and way beyond when compared to the 20% figure of the USA.
 If ever you visit Japan, you already know that littering is a big no-no.